danielsollondon/azure-aks-docs/articles/aks/app-routing-gateway-api.md

 ```

 > [!NOTE]
 > The example above creates an external ingress load balancer service that's accessible from outside the cluster.
-You can add [annotations][annotation-customizations] to create an internal load balancer and customize other load balancer settings.
+You can add [annotations][annotation-customizations] to create an [internal load balancer][azure-internal-lb] and customize other load balancer settings.

 Verify that a `Deployment`, `Service`, `HorizontalPodAutoscaler`, and `PodDisruptionBudget` get created for `httpbin-gateway`: